Intelligent-Mobile-Systems-Group-2/logbooks/William Sjökvist/README.md

 - Refactored the GET routes for boundary-collision and object-collision which to remove code duplication.

 - Fixed bug where object-collision images were not stored on the server.

+### May 21

+- Changed some of the API documentation to make it easier to understand